Best Android Apps for College Students 2022

 College is exciting, crazy, and a little scary.
-The road has a lot of twists and turns, bumps, hurdles, and a few slides along the way.
-Here are a dozen apps to help you through each part of your college career and get to the other side, ready to conquer the world.
+The road has many twists and turns, bumps, hurdles, and a few slides along the way.
+Here are some of the best Android apps for college students and each will guide scholars through every part of their college career and propel them to conquer the world.

-With this app, you easily schedule your day with color-coded tasks, checklists, and reminders.
-It integrates with other devices, including Google's calendar and both Google Assistant and Amazon Echo for entering in reminders hands free.
-There is a place to enter and keep notes from classes and study sessions, too.
+With this app, you can easily schedule your day with color-coded tasks, checklists, and reminders.
+It integrates with Google apps, including Google's calendar, and both syncs and works across devices.
+There is a place to enter and keep notes from classes, file scanned documents and clips from online articles.

-Chegg lets you buy or rent textbooks — physical and ebooks – for up to 90 percent less than the campus bookstore.
-You can use the app to sell back books at the end of the semester to earn a little extra money.
+Chegg lets you buy or rent textbooks — physical and ebooks — or up to 90 percent less than the campus bookstore.
+You can use the app to sell back books to earn a little extra money at the end of the semester.
 Other school supplies are also available for purchase through this app.

 This app has flashcards, quizzes, learning games, and study guides for all grade levels, including several medical and scientific terms.
 You can create your own flashcards and practice tests with both audio and images.
 Kahoot!
 Interacts with other users, so it's an excellent tool for virtual study groups.

 Grammarly is the top app for checking grammar, spelling, and proper word use before submitting your final paper.
 This app syncs between all your devices and helps ensure your work is written correctly to avoid costly spelling and grammar mistakes.
 It also works in email and chat messages, so you look good in personal communication, too.